mortie/snow/README.md

 Some miscellaneous points:

-* If your test suite consists of multiple files, the various `.c` files should be included from the main source file, because snow uses some static globals.
+* If your test suite consists of multiple files, the various `.c` files should be included from the main source file, because Snow uses some static globals.
 Each `.c` file should probably still include `test.h` to help your editor out.
-* Because snow is based on passing blocks to C preprocessor macros, make sure to not include any unguarded commas (commas outside of parentheses).
+* Because Snow is based on passing blocks to C preprocessor macros, make sure to not include any unguarded commas (commas outside of parentheses).
 The only case where I know that's relevant is in variable declarations like `int a, b, c;` - just make sure to use `int a; int b; int c;` instead.
-* The defer feature uses some GNU extensions, so snow might not work with all ISO C compatible compilers.
+* The defer feature uses some GNU extensions, so Snow might not work with all ISO C compatible compilers.
 It's confirmed to work with at least GCC and Clang.